santanaoliva-u/e-plantShopping-/README.md

 # E-commerce Website 🌱

-Welcome to E-commerce website, where green meets serenity!
+Welcome to **E-commerce Website**, where green meets serenity!
 This project is a small e-commerce website built using **React** as part of my learning journey in **Full-Stack Development** with IBM.
 The website is now live on **GitHub Pages** and showcases a variety of plants that can be purchased online.

 ## 🚀 Live Demo